gvwilson/fiction/in-heck/index.md

 Central will learn the pattern and it will no longer be effective."

 Maddy hefted it,
-then slid it into a pocket in her dress.
+then slid it into a pocket in her skirt.
 "Aright.
 I still got to think about it."